Jpsillooo/Custom-Modular-Game-Console-Hardware-Firmware-Project-to-Arduino/README.md

-Final High School (12th Grade) Engineering Project **Overview**
+**Overview**

-This repository documents the design and implementation of a fully custom handheld game console developed as a final high school project.
+This repository contains my final high school (12th grade) project: the design and development of a fully custom handheld game console.
-All hardware integration, firmware, and game logic were designed and programmed from scratch by me.
+The entire system — hardware integration, firmware, and game logic — was designed and implemented from scratch by me.

-The project focuses on low-level system design, embedded programming, and the interaction between hardware and software under strict memory and performance constraints.
+The project focuses on embedded systems, low-level programming, and the interaction between hardware and software under strict memory and performance constraints.

 **System Architecture**

 The console is built around an Arduino UNO R3 (ATmega328P) acting as the main microcontroller.

-It interfaces with:
+**Hardware Components**

+Arduino UNO R3

-a 128×64 monochrome OLED display over I²C
+128×64 monochrome OLED display (I²C)

-six physical buttons using internal pull-up resistors
+6 physical push buttons (internal pull-up configuration)

-a passive piezo buzzer for audio feedback
+Passive piezo buzzer for audio feedback

-an external USB power source for portable operation
+External USB power supply (power bank)

-All components were first prototyped on a breadboard, then transferred to a soldered perfboard for stability.
+The system was first prototyped on a breadboard and later soldered onto a perfboard to obtain a stable and portable final version.

+**Firmware**

+The firmware is written in Arduino (C/C++) and developed using Arduino IDE.

+**Location:**

+/firmware
+  └── console.ino

-**Software Design**
+**Software Features**

-All software was developed in Arduino IDE (C/C++) without external game engines.

-Key technical aspects include:

-Direct pixel-based rendering using Adafruit_GFX and Adafruit_SSD1306
+Low-level pixel rendering using Adafruit_GFX and Adafruit_SSD1306

+Manual frame-based rendering loop

-Custom 8×8 bitmaps stored in PROGMEM to minimize SRAM usage
+Custom 8×8 sprites stored in PROGMEM to reduce SRAM usage

-Frame-based rendering loop with explicit screen refresh control

-Button input handling with software debouncing
+Button input handling using internal pull-up resistors

+Software debouncing for reliable input

 Collision detection and game state management

-Simple audio feedback generated via PWM (tone())
+Audio feedback generated using PWM (tone())

+The code is designed to run within the memory and performance limits of the ATmega328P microcontroller.

 **Games Implemented**

 F1 Snake

-A Snake-inspired game with a Formula 1 theme.
+A Snake-inspired 2D game with a Formula 1 theme.
-The player controls a car that grows by collecting parts, with direction-based sprite rendering, trail effects, and optional collision rules.

-2D Tennis
+Direction-based sprite rendering

+Trail effect to simulate motion

+Collectible parts that extend the player

+Optional collision rules

+**2D Tennis**

-A simplified Pong-style game featuring:
+A simplified Pong-style tennis game.

 Player-controlled paddle

-Basic AI opponent
+AI-controlled opponent

-Multiple difficulty levels affecting ball speed and AI reaction time
+Multiple difficulty levels

-Real-time score display (HUD)
+Real-time HUD for score display

 **Mechanical Design**

 The console enclosure was designed in 3D and printed using a school 3D printer.
-Several design iterations were required to ensure proper component fit, button alignment, and screen visibility.
+Several iterations were required to adjust component placement, button alignment, and internal spacing.

 **Project Goals**

-Understand the internal architecture of a simple 2D game console

-Learn embedded systems programming with limited memory and processing power
+Learn the fundamentals of embedded systems and microcontrollers

+Understand basic console architecture

+Develop low-level game logic without external engines

-Integrate hardware and software into a fully functional system
+Integrate hardware and software into a functional system

-Demonstrate autonomous learning and problem-solving in a technical project
+Demonstrate autonomous learning and problem-solving skills

+**How to Run**

+Open console.ino in Arduino IDE

+Install required libraries:

+Adafruit_GFX

+Adafruit_SSD1306

+Select Arduino UNO as the target board

+Upload the firmware to the board

+Power the console via USB

 **Author**